goulchen/express_server/README.md

 parameters :<br />

-target : the mac address of the target machine on the local network<br />
+<b>--target</b> : the mac address of the target machine on the local network<br />

-from :  Source address for socket.
+<b>--from </b>:  Source address for socket.
 If not specified, packets will be sent out to the broadcast address of all IPv4 interfaces.<br />

-port : the port for the express server, should be forwarded to an open port<br />
+<b>--port</b> : the port for the express server, should be forwarded to an open port<br />

-token : an authentification token that will be asked for incoming requests<br />
+<b>--token</b> : an authentification token that will be asked for incoming requests<br />

 now you can request your server with the parameters cacert to specify that you trust this selfsigned certificate :<br />